Gangasaikumar/Todo_App_flutter/README.md

 ### 6. 🚀 Smooth Performance
 - **State Management**: Built using `Provider` for efficient state handling.
 - **Persistence**: Tasks are saved locally using **Isar Database**, ensuring lightning-fast performance and offline capability.

+### 7. 🔥 Gamification & Motivation
+- **Streak Counter**: Track your daily consistency with a streak flame counter on the home screen.
+- **Completion Sounds**: Get instant positive reinforcement with satisfying sound effects when checking off tasks (Toggleable in Settings).
+- **Onboarding Flow**: A seamless introduction guide for new users to get started.

+### 8. ⚙️ Settings & Personalization
+- **Theme Control**: Manually switch between Light, Dark, or System Default themes.
+- **Sound Effects**: Enable or disable completion sounds to suit your environment.
+- **Notifications**: Manage task reminders and alert preferences.
+- **Dashboard**: View detailed statistics of your productivity, including weekly completion charts and category breakdown.

 ## 📱 Screenshots